-The customer’s experience, the way they are treated, the quality of your interaction, is the one thing your employees should be focused on because they can’t control anything else.
+The customer’s experience, the way they are treated, and the quality of your interaction, are the one thing your employees should be focused on because they can’t control anything else.

-Your employees don’t control price.
-The market controls price.
-Sure you can create a perception that you’re cheaper than your competitor, and that’s good.
+Your employees don’t control price, the market controls pricing.
+You can create a perception that you’re cheaper than your competitor, and that’s good.
 It creates an opportunity for your employees to provide great customer service.
 They don’t set the prices though; the willing customer has the final say on price.

 Customers will choose the lowest price dealer only when there is no difference in the level of service they expect to receive.
 When a dealership provides an exceptional experience, customers will pay more as long as your price is competitive.
-Sure the inflatable gorilla is an attention getter, but customers would rather have a knowledgeable sales or service representative.
+Sure, the inflatable gorilla is an attention grabber, but customers would rather have a knowledgeable sales or service representative.

 It’s not your location that matters; it’s the customer’s location.
 (Think about it.)
 Your employees have no control over your location or your customer’s location.
 But customers have shown over and over again they will drive past a competitor to get to a dealership that provides a great experience: and a fair price.
 This applies to nearly all industries.